Same-sex marriage in Newfoundland and Labrador: Court ruling

-On November 4, 2004, two lesbian couples who had been denied marriage licences filed a lawsuit, Pottle et al v.
-Attorney General of Canada et al, against the federal and provincial governments, requesting that the Government of Newfoundland and Labrador be ordered to issue marriage licences to same-sex couples.
+On November 4, 2004, two lesbian couples who had been denied marriage licences filed a lawsuit, Pottle v.
+Attorney General of Canada, against the federal and provincial governments, requesting that the Government of Newfoundland and Labrador be ordered to issue marriage licences to same-sex couples.
 The couples were Jacqueline Pottle and Noelle French, and Lisa Zigler and Theresa Walsh.
 Newfoundland and Labrador thus became the eighth of Canada's thirteen provinces and territories to have such a lawsuit filed.
 The Government of Canada had recently ceased to oppose such lawsuits.
-The Provincial Government also did not oppose the lawsuit; the provincial Attorney General, Tom Marshall, announced that his office would not oppose the suit.
+The provincial government also did not oppose the lawsuit; the provincial Attorney General, Tom Marshall, announced that his office would not oppose the suit.
 The case began on December 13, and was heard starting on December 20, 2004.

 Justice Derek Green of the Supreme Court of Newfoundland and Labrador took only one day to decide to follow the precedents from the other provinces and Yukon and ordered that same-sex couples be issued marriage licences, thus making same-sex marriage legal in Newfoundland and Labrador.
 Attorney General Marshall indicated that the government would comply immediately.
 Celebrating the ruling, French said, "It means so much for us to be able to marry right here in Newfoundland, rather than having to travel to another province.
 Now my parents will be able to come to our wedding.
 I can't tell you how happy that makes me.
 We're getting married this Thursday, right here in St. John's.
-We're so honored that Mayor Wells will be performing our ceremony."
-Ms. Pottle and Ms. French were married on December 23 by Andy Wells, the Mayor of St. John's.
-Ms. Walsh also celebrated the court ruling, saying "Marriage signifies societal recognition and affirmation of a relationship between two people who love each other and are committed to each other.
+We're so honoured that Mayor Wells will be performing our ceremony."
+Pottle and French were married on December 23 in St. John's in a ceremony officiated by Mayor Andy Wells.
+Walsh also celebrated the court ruling, saying "Marriage signifies societal recognition and affirmation of a relationship between two people who love each other and are committed to each other.
 I love Lisa and want to be with her for the rest of my life."
 Spokespeople for Canadians for Equal Marriage and Egale Canada welcomed the decision.
 A lawyer for the couples said, "As is now clear in Canadian law, the judge found that it is unconstitutional to exclude same-sex couples from civil marriage.
-This finding was supported by the ruling of the Supreme Court of Canada last week, who stated quite clearly that the Charter protects both equality rights and freedom of religion.", citing the recent reference question to the Supreme Court of Canada regarding the constitutionality of same-sex marriage in Canada.
+This finding was supported by the ruling of the Supreme Court of Canada last week, who stated quite clearly that the Charter protects both equality rights and freedom of religion", citing the reference question to the Supreme Court of Canada regarding the constitutionality of same-sex marriage in Canada.